theflyoccultist/pwatgame/README.md

-Use the Linux.sh script to compile & run the game.
+Use the Linux_build.sh script to compile.

+GCC version 12 or later is required.